Cable Manufacturer

 • How to attach jumper cables?

-RED to DEAD: Connect the red clip to the positive terminal on your dead battery.
+Attach Red Cable: Connect one end of the red (positive) jumper cable to the positive terminal of the dead battery.

-RED to DONOR: Connect the red clip to the positive terminal on the donor vehicle's working battery.
+Attach Red Cable to Donor Battery: Connect the other end of the red jumper cable to the positive terminal of the donor (working) battery.

 • What does an Ethernet cable look like?